makernexus/MN_ACLOLD/Documents/EZFLocalMemberCache_Proposal.md

 	to our update request).
 Since we rarely have 33 updates in a day, let alone an hour, this shouldn't increase the page count and therefore should not increase the number of API calls required to obtain the data.

-#### Stage 2: Build a cache server and APIs to answer queries from Checkin and FrontDoor boxes.
+#### Stage 2: Build a cache server and APIs to answer queries from various boxes.
 	[BG comment:  there are additional RFID boxes that were deployed at the old facility.
 Presumably, they will be deployed at the new place.
 TBD how many boxes need to be supported.
 The other boxes have member information queries and, additionally, member package queries.
-Both sets of data will need to be in the cache database and will need to be kept up to date].
+Both sets of data will need to be in the cache database and will need to be kept up to date]. [od: Certainly a possibility, though I think the cost of maintaining the package data vs. continuing to query EZF directly for that may exceed the gains of doing so.
+Frankly, if we're going to go to a system where we look up package data locally, I'd argue for a much more significant change where we hold the primary Package database and upload changes to EZF for consistency there.
+I think this process would be cheaper overall, incur less overhead in the form of excessive EZF queries and give us greater flexibility in how we manage package data going forward.]
 #### Stage 3: Build a test version of the software for the Checkin Boxes that uses the cache server API instead of EZF
 #### Stage 4: Implement Passthru when SQL problem detected
 #### Stage 5: Build a test version of the software for the checkin and other applicable boxes that tries the cache server first and fails through to the EZFacility API if a satisfactory response isn't received within 500ms.